joepv/joepv.github.io/_pages/hibernate.md

 #### Function to check if value exists in array

-I want to keep a table with all rooms with lights on.
-This information I save for future use, when I want to send a push message with rooms with lights still on message for example.
-To add only new rooms to the table I wrote the following function:
+I want to keep a table with all rooms that have lights on.
+This information is for future use, when I want to send a push message with rooms with lights still on message for example.
+To only add *new* rooms to the table I wrote the following function:

 ```lua
 local function has_value (tab, val)